ym2805/XIM-GSAPP-Fa20/src/projects/Fall_2020/The Great Outdoors.md

-The introduction image indicates how the model of design computational model influences and reshapes the New York city fabric in the future scenario.
+The introduction image indicates how the design of computational model influences and reshapes the New York city fabric in the future scenario.

 <br />